Skip to Main Content

 Finding the right resources is key to an annotated bibliography.
 Search for evidence-based literature through a variety of databases.

-You will find that there are a variety of different databases that you can use during your Nursing studies to find information relevant to nursing and health sciences.
+You will find that there are a variety of different databases that you can use during your studies to find information relevant to your topic.
 It can be difficult to know which ones to use and for what information.
 The format may be similar but the different databases will find different types or articles/research papers.
 This table might help you decide:

 Library Search